nholmber/cp2k-syntax/README.md

 ## Contributing

-Pull requests are welcomed.
-Check the issue tracker for known issues and nice-to-have unimplented features.
+If you find bug in the linter or syntax highlighting, please open a new issue in the [issue tracker](https://github.com/nholmber/cp2k-syntax/issues) and include a minimal input file for reproducing the bug.
+You can also contribute directly by forking the project and posting a pull request.
+Check the [issue tracker](https://github.com/nholmber/cp2k-syntax/issues) for known issues and nice-to-have unimplemented features.